TomKondratyuk/osticket-prereqs/README.md

 9.)
 Open ISS as Admin

-Hit start and search ISS, it should pop up.
+Hit start and search Internet Information Services ISS, if installed it should pop up.
 Hit run as Administrator

 Open PHP manager